 The final outcome has no bearing on whether your bet wins or loses.
 Your player’s team can lose, but if they scored first, your bet still wins.

 What are First Goalscorer Predictions Based On?

 These predictions are based on the player who scores the first goal of the match.

 The predictions develop a likelihood for each player based on their track record, coupled with their position in the match.

 What do the best betting tips look at?

 Individual scorer betting is dependent on knowing these likelihoods - the right background and information is crucial to help the chance of winning your bet.

-So, the best odds and football tips are calculated by looking at:
+So, the best odds and free football tips are calculated by looking at:

 - Current form

 - Past match data and statistics